 Blackberries have not shown up at our farmers market yet, but lucky for me, I had a secret stash from Christmas that I finally emptied.

-Rewind to last Christmas when I visited John’s parents.
-Each year I put together a package of food items (a mix of store bought and home made) for John’s dad, Richard.
+Rewind to last Christmas when I visited Rahul’s parents.
+Each year I put together a package of food items (a mix of store bought and home made) for Rahul’s dad, Richard.
 It is usually full of pickled items and condiments.
 This Christmas, he gave ME a similar package.
 In it was: a frozen, butchered rabbit (used for my beer braised rabbit recipe) and a gallon-size bag of frozen blackberries picked from his backyard.

 Foraged foods, gotta love em.

 It took a few attempts to perfect this ice cream recipe.
 At first, I used only 2 cups of blackberries and but that was not enough blackberry flavor.
-3 cups was perfect, though I suppose you could use more if you wanted to.
+3 cups were perfect, though I suppose you could use more if you wanted to.

 Also in my first attempt, I churned the ice cream and at the very end, I added a few frozen blackberries to the mixture.
 If you do that, thaw them first.
-Otherwise they will not thaw as quickly as the ice cream and you will end up biting into hard, frozen pieces of fruit.
+Otherwise, they will not thaw as quickly as the ice cream and you will end up biting into hard, frozen pieces of fruit.

 This ice cream recipe in itself is not that unique – you can find a blackberry ice cream recipe on the world wide web pretty easily.
 But the combination of the backyard blackberries and the mint growing in MY backyard made it a special, close-to-my-heart recipe.